-3.1 Power struggles between Judas Aristobulus and John Hyrcanus.
+3.1 Power struggles between Judas Aristobulus and John Hyrcanus

 The Roman conquest deepened the rift in Hasmonaean house.
 The attempts of Judas Aristobulus and his descendants to regain power actually represent a continuation of the Hasmonaean civil war that preceded the conquest by Pompey far more than they constitute an act of resistance against Rome.
 Indeed, Judas Aristobulus’s willingness to collaborate with Julius Caesar in order to depose Hyracanus is evidence of this (Josephus, Wars 1:183–186; Antiquities 14: 123–126).

-3.2 Emergence of an ideology of resistance to Rome.
+3.2 Emergence of an ideology of resistance to Rome

 Early ideological and practical foundations of resistance to Rome, unrelated to the Hasmonaeans, already existed during this period.
 The Psalms of Solomon and some commentaries (pesharim) authored by the Qumran sect contain fierce principled objections to Roman rule, at the same time that an extreme ideology objecting to Gentiles started to emerge (Book of Jubilees, laws of purity, and more).
-Moreover, the Hebrew word for zealot, kanai, appears for the first time in the Dead Sea Scrolls, referencing the biblical figure Pinchas, the archetypal “zealot”, and describing a person who is committed to acting against those compromising Jewish religious principles and harming the homeland promised by the Lord to his chosen (4Q423, Thanksgiving Hymns).
+Moreover, the Hebrew word for zealot, kanai, appears for the first time in the Dead Sea Scrolls, referencing the biblical figure Pinchas, the archetypal “zealot,” and describing a person who is committed to acting against those compromising Jewish religious principles and harming the homeland promised by the Lord to his chosen (4Q423, Thanksgiving Hymns).
 Josephus also describes cases of extreme resistance to existing authorities at this time (the old man in the Arbel caves; Hezekiah of Galilee).
 Clearly, the obvious question, on which this section focuses, is what led to the emergence of an ideology opposed to Rome that is unrelated to the Hasmoneans, and perhaps, even hostile to them.

-3.3 Antigonus II Mattathias: Heir or Rebel?
+3.3 Antigonus II Mattathias: Heir or rebel?

 The struggle to regain their power waged by the sons of Aristobulus culminated in the brief reign of Antigonus II Mattathias.
 Numismatic and written evidence indicate that his reign represented the final days of the Hasmonean period.
 Although there are certain indications of broad public support for Antigonus, he continued the Hasmonean tradition of collaborating with foreign powers in order to bolster his own position.
 From this point on, resistance to Roman rule would be of a completely different nature.

 Chapter 4: The Herodian Period: Rebellion against Rome or Hatred of Herod?

-Herod was appointed King of Judea in 40 BCE.
+Herod was appointed King of Judea by the Romans in 40 BCE.
 Did this appointment mean that Herod was the representative of Rome?
 Or was Herod a Jewish king who ruled over Judea under the auspices of Rome?

 During his rule there were multiple conflicts with sections of Jewish society.
 Does the hostility towards Herod indicate hostility towards Rome?
 Or did the hatred of Herod stem from other sources?
 It is probable that different Jews and different groups had different answers to these questions, which we will examine in this chapter.

-4.1 Herod and the Hasmoneans.
+4.1 Herod and the Hasmoneans

 The popularity of the Hasmonean dynasty cast a shadow over Herod’s entire reign.
 All the same, a study of Josephus’s writings reveals that the remnants of the Hasmoneans never succeeded in rallying significant power around them.
 It is nonetheless likely that Herod’s cruelty contributed to hatred and fueled additional forces that resisted his rule.
 Still, it appears that the remnants of the Hasmonean family, despite their hatred of Herod, did not view Rome as the problem, but rather, as a possible solution to their plight.

-4.2 Herod and the new rebels.
-The story of the golden eagle hung in Herod’s temple, which was removed towards the end of his reign, reveals the complexity of the dilemma faced by Herod's adversaries when they tried to explain why they were resisting.
+4.2 Herod and the new rebels

+The story of the golden eagle hung in Herod’s temple, which was removed towards the end of his reign, reveals the complexity of the dilemma faced by Herod’s adversaries when they tried to explain why they were resisting.